Signing Widget

 Webhooks (server-side)

-For reliable server-to-server notifications, set a callbackUrl when creating the document.
-Signeum sends POST requests for all document lifecycle events.
+For reliable server-to-server notifications, configure a callbackUrl in your project settings.
+Signeum sends POST requests for all document lifecycle events, for documents created both via the API and the UI.
 See the Webhooks section in the API docs for the full event list and payload format.

 Recommendation